 BIOL 212L is managed and taught by the OENB Department.
 Principles of Biology II Lab is the laboratory component of the second course in the three course sequence for students seeking a degree in biology.
 This course covers evolutionary, diversity, and ecological topics by way of in-class and inthe-field exercises.
-As per instructions given in class students should expect to be in the field for some lab activities.
+Students should expect to be in the field for some lab activities.
 Lab fees apply each term.